-If the pilot is struggling for control, the spinning and maneuvering will likely cause a person to lose consciousness.
-However, if the pilot has control and is preparing for a "controlled crash," pilots generally tell passengers to brace for impact, or let them know the plan to deal with the emergency.
+Two factors can determine whether or not passengers are informed of an impending plane crash: if the pilot is in control of the crash, and what is causing the crash.
+If the pilot is struggling for control, the spinning and maneuvering can cause passengers to lose consciousness.
+However, if the pilot has control and is preparing for a "controlled crash," pilots generally tell passengers to brace for impact, or share the protocol for dealing with an emergency.

 But these types of crashes don't tend to be fatal.
-If the cause of the crash is sudden, like an explosion from an engine catching on fire or a bomb going off, a passenger is very unlikely to remain conscious for more than a few moments.
+If the cause of the crash is sudden, like an explosion from an engine catching on fire, a passenger is very unlikely to remain conscious for more than a few moments.